bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-config-ui.rst

 If you are not able to start the Axon.ivy Engine anymore.
 Remove the installed license file from the `configuration` directory.
 Start the Axon.ivy Engine one more time.
-The Axon.ivy Engine will start in demo mode now.
+The Axon.ivy Engine will start in :ref:`demo-mode` now.